tgirke/GEN242/content/en/tutorials/github/github.md

 + To resolve password issues, follow instructions [here](https://github.com/jennybc/stat540_2014/blob/master/seminars/seminar92_git.md).

-## How to host and view static HTML files on GitHub
+## Viewing static HTML files on GitHub

 Simple viewing of HTML files on GitHub can be enabled by making the following changes to a public repos.
 An example GitHub repos for showcasing this feature